Zero-Tang/NoirVisor/README.md

 Project NoirVisor chooses iced-x86 as NoirVisor's disassembler engine.
 It will be built by Cargo on the first-time compilation.
 Visit the [documents for disassembler](src/disasm/readme.md) for further details.

 ## Memory Allocator
 Since the adoption of the Rust programming language, NoirVisor will include an internal memory allocator: [portable-dlmalloc](https://github.com/Zero-Tang/portable-dlmalloc).
 This allocator will enable NoirVisor to gather its allocated memories together so that they can be protected by nested paging.
 If using system-provided memory allocator, NoirVisor's memories do not exclusively own the pages, and thus can't be protected by nested paging, leaving NoirVisor vulnerable to attacks from guest.
+In addition, the memory allocator may enable NoirVisor to allocate memory even in host mode.

 ## Python script
 Since January 2024, NoirVisor can be built using Python script.
 The minimum version required for building NoirVisor is 3.9 by virtue of the typing syntax.
 In other words, building NoirVisor through Python script in Windows 7 is not supported.
 There is no `pip` package requirements for compilation. \